rsaund05/blessthismess/README.md

 </p>

 The app does not require an account to be registered, you can use it entirely offline if you choose.
-However, you will need an account to share dashboards and contribute to households with other users.
+However, you will need an account to share dashboards and contribute to households with other users in the future.

 ###### Some Notes - *As of January 2022*
 - The app is not yet fully functional, the lastest build only uses predefined user data for demo and testing purposes